cs-education/classTranscribe/README.txt

 When updating Piwik, make sure that you save "config/config.ini.php" to keep your existing settings.
 Then, download the new Piwik.
 Finally, replace the "config/config.ini.php" file with the one you saved.

-In javascripts/libraries/header.js, be sure to change the piwik port